jzgi/chainfx/README.md

 * reliable -- based on [.NET Core](https://github.com/dotnet/core) and [PostgresSQL](https://www.postgresql.org/)
 * lightweight while battery-included -- live well without thridparties such as Radis or Kafka
 * high-performance -- esp on multi-core boxes
-* data handling and operation are unified and direct -- no extra layers
+* data handling and operation are unified and way direct -- no extra layers
-* much less coding -- a couple of guys may cope with large applications
+* much less coding -- a couple of guys may cope with large projects
-* versatile -- good for from small management systems to large-scale e-commerce.
+* versatile -- good for from small management systems to large-scale e-commerce platforms.

 # Dependencies